mixpanel/docs/pages/docs/features/advanced.md

 Step 4: If there are events and properties used in the old project but not the new project, the affected reports will remain empty or say "no data" until new events and properties are selected.

-When a report can’t populate, it will display one of two states: a faded out sample report or a "no data" status.
+When a report can't populate, it will display one of two states: a faded out sample report or a "no data" status.

 - Charts that show "no data" occur when an event has been tracked in the last 30 days, but a filter or date range result in no data for the report.
 - For the sample report to appear, the report would have to be configured with an event that hasn't existed or at least hasn't been tracked in past 30 days.